 Legal NHL Betting Sites

-National Hockey League betting lines and odds are as old as the league itself, originating in Canada before being passed down to the United States during the early to mid-1900s.
-Today, the league features 31 NHL teams with the Vegas Golden Knights being the latest addition – a fitting one due to the league changing its stance on sports betting in 2018.
+National Hockey League betting lines and odds are as old as the league itself, originating in Canada before being passed down to the United States during the early 1900s.
+Today, the league features 31 NHL teams, with the Vegas Golden Knights being the latest expansion club – a fitting addition due to the league changing its stance on legal hockey betting in 2018.

-Our NHL betting guide was created to provide you with current legal hockey betting information and to offer our suggestions on where to find the most trusted online sportsbooks for betting on the NHL.
+Our NHL betting guide was created to provide you with current hockey gambling information and suggestions on where to find the most trusted online sportsbooks for wagering on the NHL.
 Even more excitingly, betting on the Stanley Cup Playoffs will be a breeze once you understand the basic hockey playbook, so you won’t risk ending up in the penalty box – or getting boarded by the Zamboni! – when placing your wagers this season.

 Are Online NHL Sportsbooks Legal in the United States?

 Offshore: Online sports betting is legal in the United States when the sportsbook is located outside the country and is licensed in the country where they reside, making each of the online sportsbooks in the next section 100% legal, safe and secure for residents of the United States to bet on NHL lines and odds.

 Domestic: When it comes to betting at NHL sportsbooks located within the U.S., the number of legal betting options become slim since only a handful of states have legalized sports betting since the repeal of PASPA and even many of those do not allow online bets on the NHL or any sport.